ButterCMS/buttercms-js/README.md

 ```

 This will cancel all pending requests for that resource type.
 It will catch the cancelation and return a rejected Promise for your `.catch()` method or be able to be caught in an `async` function via a `try`/`catch` block.

+If the `isSSG` option is enabled, the `cancelRequest` method will not be available.

 ## Hooks